How to keep your pool

 polyelectrolyte, as the active ingredient.
 Its

-electrical charge causes fine par
+electrical charge causes fine particles

 to come together, making them larger and easier to filter